dxFeed/dxfeed-python-api/docs/basic_usage.rst

 middle aims to connect these two.
 Here we are going to look into Python level.

-Python level, in its turn, mainly consists of three class types.
-The first one is the Endpoint.
-This class is responsible for connection management.
+Python level, in its turn, mainly consists of three class types:

+1. Endpoint
+2. Subscription
+3. EventHandler

-The Endpoint is also responsible for creating dependent classes, for example Subscription.
+The **Endpoint** is responsible for connection management and  creating dependent classes, for example Subscription.
 One Endpoint may have several different Subscriptions, but each Subscription is related to one Endpoint.

-This class sets the type of subscription (stream or timed), the type of events (e.g. Trade, Candle), etc.
+**Subscription** class sets the type of subscription (stream or timed), the type of events (e.g. Trade, Candle), etc.

 After you specified the data you want to receive, you have to specify how to process upcoming events.
-This is where the EventHandler class and its children come into play.
+This is where the **EventHandler** class and its children come into play.
 Every time an event arrives Cython event listener will call ``self.update(event)`` method.
 You have to inherit from the EventHandler class and redefine the update method.
 Or you may